jordan-public/cartesi-vm-ext-data/README.md

 The commitment can be recorded on the EVM as input to Cartesi, and each consequent request in the pre-committed data can be accessed or proven by passing the Merkle path through the EVM, again as input.

 This is still not enough!
-The Cartesi VM can do more than just verification - it can compute on big data, only of that data were available.
+The Cartesi VM can do more than just verification - it can compute on big data, only if that data were available.
 ## External Data Availability

 Let's propose a new architecture: